Quasi-spherical metrics and the static Minkowski inequality

-If the lapse function $u$ in \eqref{quasi-spherical} depends only on $r$, then the static equations immediately imply that $(M^{n},g,V)$ is a rotationally symmetric piece of Schwarzschild space \eqref{schwarzschild}.
+If the metric coefficient $u$ in \eqref{quasi-spherical} is independent of $\theta$, then the static equations immediately imply that $(M^{n},g,V)$ is a rotationally symmetric piece of Schwarzschild space \eqref{schwarzschild}.
 However, there is no a-priori reason that $u$ in \eqref{quasi-spherical} must be rotationally symmetric, at least without imposing some additional inner boundary condition.
 Metrics of the form \eqref{quasi-spherical} in fact have a venerable history in mathematical relativity, originally having been studied in seminal work of Bartnik \cite{B} and later Shi-Tam \cite{ST}.
-In the terminology of Bartnik, metrics of the form \eqref{quasi-spherical} are \textit{quasi-spherical metrics} with shear vector $\beta_{A}=0$, see \cite{B}.
-Bartnik and Shi-Tam constructed many metrics of this form that are both asymptotically flat and scalar flat.
-Our main theorem states that the metric of Schwarzschild space is the only member of this family which admits a bounded static potential.
+In the terminology of \cite{B}, metrics of the form \eqref{quasi-spherical} are \textit{quasi-spherical metrics} with shear vector $\beta_{A}=0$.
+Bartnik and Shi-Tam constructed many quasi-spherical metrics that are both asymptotically flat and scalar flat.
+Our main theorem states that the metric of Schwarzschild space is the only member of this family which is static.